Navid200/xDrip/docs/Dexcom/G7_Troubleshooting.md

 [xDrip](../../README.md) >> [Features](../Features_page.md) >> [xDrip & Dexcom](../Dexcom_page.md) >> Dexcom G7, One+ or Stelo troubleshooting
 <br/>

-If you are using xDrip to directly collect readigns from G7, but are not receiving readings, follow these steps in order:
+If you are using xDrip to directly collect readigns from G7, but are not receiving data, follow these steps in order:

 1- Disable [Engineering mode](../Engineering-Mode.md).